-10 Beryllium oxide is a white crystalline oxide that is now known to be extremely carcinogenic.
+&lt;sup>10 Beryllium oxide is a white crystalline oxide that is now known to be extremely carcinogenic.

-Fermi was amazing.
-He once called me up to his office in the technical area, and he said we had to write a paper.
-So he said "OK, the first line will be like this."
+"OK, the first line will be like this."
 And I said, "OK" and wrote it down.
 Then he said, "The next sentence we'll write this.
 Now you go and write the paper."